philipptandler/philipptandler/README.md

 > - Focused on ecosystem stability (resistance and resilience)
 > - Developed a generalized framework to fit a dynamical model to a timeseries spatial raster data

-### 🌾 Wetland Classification and Modeling
+### 🌾 Wetland ML based Classification and Modeling

 > Developed a spatial workflow to classify wetland types using multi-season Sentinel-2 imagery and terrain indices.
-> - Applied Random Forest classification with spatial cross-validation
+> - Applied Random Forest and Kernel Ridge classification with spatial cross-validation
 > - Implemented in R using `terra`, `mlr3`, and custom preprocessing
 > - Built for ecological monitoring and decision-support in a restoration context